 Can you get pregnant right after stopping the pill?

 Yes, it’s definitely possible to get pregnant right after stopping hormonal birth control.
 After a woman stops taking the pill, injections or patch or has an IUD or ring removed, the hormones stop working immediately.
 Depending on where she is in her cycle, it’s possible to ovulate and become pregnant after intercourse.
 For women who are stopping hormonal birth control for reasons other than to conceive, it’s recommended that you use barrier methods such as condoms as soon as you stop using your birth control in order to prevent fertilization.
+However, for some women, it can take a few months after stopping hormonal birth control to get pregnant.
+It’s impossible for women to know exactly how their bodies will react after coming off the pill or other hormonal contraception.
+For women who want to become pregnant, they may need to wait up to four months as their body adjusts before ovulation occurs.
+This is especially true if a woman stops taking the birth control shot.

-How does stopping birth control affect menstruation?
+How your body may change after stopping birth control

+To understand how stopping birth control will affect your menstruation, we have to first discuss how it works to prevent pregnancy.
+Hormonal birth control works in two different ways to prevent pregnancy; it prevents ovulation and causes the uterus to become inhospitable to implantation by thinning out the endometrium.
+Once a woman stops taking hormonal birth control, ovulation eventually returns to normal, and the uterus begins to grow a thicker lining, which provides a better chance of implantation.
+Anytime a woman uses birth control to manipulate ovulation, menstruation is also affected.
 Stopping birth control can affect menstruation in different ways, and each woman will have a unique experience coming off birth control.
-For most, the medication should be out of their system within 3 to 7 days.
 However, it can take a few months before a woman starts to see regular periods.
 This is due to hormone levels adjusting and ovulation beginning to occur on a predictable cycle.
 You can experience spotting, lighter or heavier periods, or shorter or longer bleeds than usual as your body acclimatizes to its new hormone levels.
-However, if you don’t get a period after several months on from stopping birth control, it’s possible that something else is going, which should always be discussed with a doctor.
+However, if you don’t get a period after several months from stopping birth control, it’s possible that something else is going on, which should always be discussed with a doctor.

 Although hormonal birth control is incredibly effective at preventing unintended pregnancy, that is not the only reason that women use birth control.
 Birth control is also used for medical purposes and to prevent painful, distressing symptoms associated with menstruation and fluctuating hormones.
 After stopping birth control, women will often see a return of these symptoms, such as increased acne, cramps, and PMS.